snowplow-archive/snowplow.github.com/_posts/2014-07-11-on-the-benefits-of-configurable-schemas.md

 Digital businesses evolve.
 As they evolve, we expect that the types of events that they record will evolve, and their data models and schemas will evolve with them.

 Tools like Google Analytics and Adobe Analytics provide no way to manage that evolution.
-You can pass new data into as yet unused custom dimensions, sProps and eVars.
-If, however, you want to change the way you use existing custom dimensions, sProps and eVars, you have to throw away all your data from before the change was made.
+You can pass new data into as yet unused custom dimensions, sProps and eVars fields.
+If, however, you want to change the way you use existing custom dimensions, sProps and eVars are ysed, you have to throw away all your data from before the change was made.
 We've talked to a number of companies who've implemented SiteCatalyst badly, only to have to reimplement it a few years later and junk all the data collected prior to the implementation as part of that exercise.
-That sucks - data is an asset.
+That sucks - data is an asset witb value (that should grow over time), and certainly should not be tossed.

 Snowplow is different.
 Because each data point collected is stored with a reference to its own schema, and because you have access to all the underlying data in an environment that enables you to reprocess your entire data set (using Elastic Mapreduce), you can evolve your schema, and as part of that schema evolution, reprocess your data from the old schema into your new schema.
 We'll be exploring this proces in more detail in a future blog post.

 <h2><a name="snowplow-supports-configurable-schemas">3.
 Snowplow now supports configurable schemas</a></h2>

 With the release of Snowplow 0.9.5 earlier this week, Snowplow now supports customisable schemas.
 You, as a Snowplow user, can define your own event dictionary, containing the complete set of events that make sense for your business.
 You can define your own set of contexts, to include all the entities that matter to your business, and all the fields that you already use, in your applciation code, to describe those entities.
 With Snowplow, you can pass all that data into Snowplow, with a minimum amount of data transformation.
-Snowplow will automatically validate that incoming data against your schemas, and use those schemas to load the data into tidy tables in Amazon Redshift that you can easily query, with a separate table for each of your event and context types.
+Snowplow will automatically use your custom schemas to validate that incoming data , and load the data into tidy tables in Amazon Redshift that you can easily query, with a separate table for each of your event and context types.

 As I've explained in this post, this approach is fundamentally different to the one adopted by both Adobe Analytics and Google Analytics.
-We believe this difference is transformative: not just for companies who's data models are obviously a poor fit for the standard schemas provided by Adobe Analytics and Google Analytics (e.g. mobile games companies), but also for media companies and retailers who should be reasonably well served by the standard schemas offered up by Google and Adobe.
-Through working with many of these companies, we've seen that they actually have surprisingly rich and varied data models - by enabling them to leverage those rich data models in their analytics system, Snowplow lets them do more with their data.
+We believe this difference is transformative: not just for companies who's data models are obviously a poor fit for the standard schemas provided by Adobe and Google Analytics (e.g. mobile games companies), but also for media companies and retailers who should be reasonably well served by the standard schemas offered up by Google and Adobe.
+Through working with many of these companies, we've seen that they actually have surprisingly rich and varied data models - by enabling them to leverage those rich data models in their analytics system, Snowplow lets them do more with their data, faster.

 <h2><a name="">Want to learn more about how a configurable data model can change the way you use data?</a></h2>